amir-frjn/GraphicalRouteOptimizer-/README.md

 warning4: Any invalid data(for example a string instead of number in Distance) or any name changes in sheets or additional empty cell in Excel file is prone to program error.

-warning5: I create 2 Excel data in model folder as examples their names are:
+warning5: I create 2 Excel data in model folder as examples their names are: map1, map2
-    1) Iran_map.xlsx
-    2) America_map.xlsx